No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Purpose:** To find ways to attack and compromise the desktop wallet
 - **Target:** Codebase
 - **Action:** Actor examines the codebase to look for bugs and design flaws in the desktop wallet that can be used to create exploits
-- **Result of the action:** The desktop wallet is compromised and users' private keys are potentially exposed, which can lead to users' accounts getting drained
+- **Result of the action:** The desktop wallet is compromised and users' private keys are potentially exposed, which can lead to users' accounts getting drained of all assets and funds
 - **Occurrence likelihood**: Medium
 - **Impact:** Medium
 - **Threat type:** Information Disclosure
 - **Potential mitigations:**
   1. Do not publish source code publicly (closed source)
   2. Do not publish the most recent version of the code
+  3. Periodically invite others (white hats) to review code for potential vulnerabilities

 [Back to top ↑](#table-of-contents)